tikuwa114514/png2tm2/README.md

 # png2tm2
-Separated TIM2  from PNG in Fothsid/OBTool.
+Separated feature that is Convert PNG to TM2 From Fothsid/OBTool.
-Generic PNG(RGBA) to TM2 conversion tool.
+Generic PNG(RGBA) to pallted color of TM2 conversion tool.